How to Build a Telemedicine App Using Agora and Stripe

 Recently, Perpetio completed a telehealth application that boasts a set of useful features for both patients and doctors.
 Let us share which features to include in a telemedicine app and how to build a telehealth app step-by-step with React Native.

-10 months ago • 17 min read
+a year ago • 17 min read

 By Mariia Yuskevych, Andrii Konovalov,